lucastere10/django-drf-doc/README.md

 # django-drf-documentacao
-Alura Django project for integration test and documentation
+Django project for integration test and documentation